 There's always a small risk of infection from the cannula.

 Better accuracy when you're bringing down high sugar levels.

 You’ll still need to inject sometimes.

 You should get pump training and ongoing support from your diabetes healthcare team.

-Pump manufacturers also give support if you need help with the technology, and most have helplines you can call if you’re struggling.
+Pump manufacturers also give support if you need help with the technology or if it breaks, and most have helplines you can call if you’re struggling.

 We have more information about insulin pumps and other diabetes tech on our forum – join the conversation.